zhwa/mlir-example/book/Chapter-08-Custom-Dialects-CPP.md

 The operation has **one** input and one output (unary operation).
 The region block receives two arguments: `%arg0` from the input tensor, `%arg1` from the output (unused here).
 We compute `max(%arg0, 0)` and yield the result.
 The unary pattern is common for activations, normalizations, and other element-wise transformations.
 Linalg's generality handles binary, unary, or even ternary operations uniformly—adjust the `ins` and `outs` lists, and the region signature changes accordingly.

 **Comparison with Chapter 7**.
 In Chapter 7, we generated ReLU using explicit `scf.for` loops, `memref.load`, `arith.cmpf`, `arith.select`, and `memref.store`.
-The generated IR was ~15 operations for 2D ReLU.
+The generated IR involved multiple operations for 2D ReLU.
 Here, one `linalg.generic` expresses the same computation at a higher level.
 The difference isn't just verbosity—it's analyzability.
 Pattern matchers can detect "matmul followed by relu" when both are structured operations.
 With explicit loops, the pattern is buried in imperative code.
 Optimizers can fuse the two `linalg.generic` operations (matmul and relu), eliminating the intermediate buffer write.
 With explicit loops, fusion requires complex dependence analysis.

 This demonstrates the custom dialect's value proposition: operations remain at appropriate abstraction levels through multiple compilation stages.
 High-level `nn` dialect captures user intent, mid-level Linalg captures computational patterns, low-level SCF captures control flow, and LLVM captures machine instructions.
 Each level enables different optimizations and analyses.
 MLIR's multi-level design isn't an abstraction for abstraction's sake—it's a tool for managing compilation complexity by separating concerns across layers.